sandeep-python-tutorial/sandeep-python-tutorial/PythonTutorial/OOPs Concept/README.md

 The problem with method overloading in Python is that we may overload the methods but can only use the latest defined method.

+### Python Operator Overloading
+when you use p1 + p2, Python calls p1.__add__(p2) which in turn is Point.__add__(p1,p2).
+After this, the addition operation is carried out the way we specified.

+Similarly, we can overload other operators as well.
+The special function that we need to implement is tabulated below.